Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 ### EventGridPublisherClient
 `EventGridPublisherClient` provides operations to send event data to a topic hostname specified during client initialization.

-Regardless of what schema your topic or domain is configured to use, `EventGridPublisherClient` will be used to publish events to it.
+Regardless of the schema that your topic or domain is configured to use, `EventGridPublisherClient` will be used to publish events to it.
 Use the `send` method publishing events.

 The following formats of events are allowed to be sent:
 - A list or a single instance of strongly typed EventGridEvents.